dbcook/openrocket-database/README.md

 ## Release Notes

+0.9.0.19 - Aug 2018
+* Fixes
+* Additions
+  * New file with extended discussion of Estes history and brands
+  * Discussion of company history and data availability for Giant Leap Rocketry
+  * Obtained LOC centering ring thickness for several missing ones
+  * Noted some data inconsistencies on sub-1-inch LOC tubes

 0.9.0.18 - Mar/Apr 2018
 * Fixes
   * Corrected note about parts filtering - functionality exists but is effectively hidden by near zero-width field in UI.
   * Exterminated quote marks from 3 more Semroc part numbers due to bug identified by PR2, and verified that none exist in any other .orc files.
+  * Fixed LOC parachute material to be 1.9 oz nylon per 2018 website
+  * Minor fixes to ripstop nylon densities in `generic_materials.orc` and in the Top Flight file.
   * Reformatted many SOURCE ERROR documentation tags in semroc.orc to aid in parsing them for the upcoming errata report to e-rockets.
 * Additions